What a system actually is

 The hours you spend building the system will feel unproductive at first.
 That feeling is temporary.
 The time the system returns is permanent.

 Start with one process.
-Document it, systematise it, and get it out of your head.
+Document it, systematize it, and get it out of your head.
 Then do the next one.
 The business that runs on systems grows.
-The business that runs on effort plateaus — no matter how hard the owner works.
+The business that runs on effort plateaus—no matter how hard the owner works.